-“They can see that being so soft is not always a good thing.
+“They can see that being so soft is not always good.
 You’ll never get away from some tracking, but solution dyed nylon. for example, is a stronger cut fibre and, side-by-side, the customer can instantly see that those markings will push back up again after a short time.”
-Phil also says some customers are interested in wanting wool carpets and he’s duty-bound to outline the pros and cons compared to solution dyed nylon that has superior fade and stain resistance properties.
+Phil also says some customers are interested in wanting wool carpets, and he’s duty-bound to outline the pros and cons compared to solution dyed nylon that has superior fade and stain resistance properties.

 2. Consider the building’s usage

 Phil is used to projects in high-use, commercial installations such as offices where he will use commercially rated products like the stain-resistant, level loop pile nylon Knight’s Point or new Court Trinity ranges.
-But sometimes installations take place in buildings where there’s a crossover between domestic and commercial.
+But sometimes installations occur in buildings with a crossover between domestic and commercial.